mulesoft-consulting/RTFonGCP/README.md

     ![](images/image44.png)

 - As you can see the **Application url** is based on the certificate entry that we created in a previous step.
-To be able to access this we would need to crearte a DNS entry.
+To be able to access this we would need to create a DNS entry.
 To keep things simple we will just update our local host file to have the **public ip** for the **controller vm** point to the application hostname.

 - Add the following line to your local **hosts** file.